DoctorKhan/The-Social-Game-Book/src/10_part/033_clue_factory_for_forgetting.md

 This is why the teenager in Palo Alto cries.
 By the time we meet her, her nervous system has been in training for a decade.
 The app is not the origin; it is the amplifier.

 ***
 **Aha:** Education always teaches two things: the content—and the protocol.
 If you design for bells, ranks, and rows, you train people for the Engine.
-If you design for mixed ages, real problems, and movement, you train people for the Family.
+If you design for mixed ages, real problems, and movement, you train people for the Family [see: References and Sources].

 **Try This:** Visit a local forest school, Montessori, or democratic school.
 Observe for one hour.
 Count: how many minutes are spent in movement, collaboration, and self‑directed work?
 Then observe a standard classroom (with permission).
 Count the same.
-What do the numbers teach you about the protocol being installed?
+What do the numbers teach you about the protocol being installed [see: References and Sources]?